C3ETH/c3eth.github.io/content/vi/catalyst/fund6/eth-proposals/grow-east-asia-grow-cardano.md

 **Budget**: Large enough to attract attention and significant proposals, but small enough to allow other community proposals to seek funding

-### Challenge Team
+## Challenge Team

+This proposal seeks to include a challenge team.
+Unfortunately, the proposer’s have not had time to full form a challenge team before the proposal goes into review.
+If possible, we intend to help form that team before voting commences.

+The following individuals have offered to be on the challenge team.

 - Felix Weber ([@felixweber](https://cardano.ideascale.com/a/pmd/3077912-48088?))
 - Robert O'Brien ([@wolstaeb](https://cardano.ideascale.com/a/pmd/3056857-48088?))

+The role of Challenge Teams is to steward the challenges in Catalyst - to present the challenge, track the progress, and report back to the community their perspective on whether the challenges were addressed.

+If you are interested in being part of that team, please let us know in the comments.
 ## Acknowledgements

 This proposal is a copy of the [Grow Africa, Grow Cardano](https://cardano.ideascale.com/a/dtd/Grow-Africa-Grow-Cardano/333079-48088) proposed by @grebel and @archangelbob and is now one of the many [Catalyst Challenges](https://cardano.ideascale.com/a/campaign-home/26108).